nemediano/nemediano.github.io/resume.md

 ### Software engineering general skills

 I have experience working with SVN, but right now I am only using either git (my favorite) or P4.
-I usually do the Android approach, which includes [Gerrit](https://www.gerritcodereview.com/){:target="_blank" rel="noreferrer noopener"} for work; and I like playing in Github for my personal projects.
+I usually develop using the Android approach, which includes [Gerrit](https://www.gerritcodereview.com/){:target="_blank" rel="noreferrer noopener"}.
+However, I like using Github for my personal projects.

-I am used to working in small teams that usually work on spring based development and track their progress in regular meetings.
+I am used to work in small teams that use spring based development and track their progress on regular meetings.